abbourne/abbourne.github.io/content/cyclingsafety/how_to_crash/index.md

 draft: false
 ---

-## You will crash - learn to crash properly

 I’m in the middle of a tight pack of two dozen racers at  the Pan-Am Games velodrome, 5 laps from the end of the race, averaging 45kph.
 There’s a sudden slowing as riders position themselves for the finishing sprint.
-I hear swearing, and the unmistakable sound of carbon wheels scraping each other as multiple riders make contact at speed.
+I hear swearing, and the unmistakable sound of carbon wheels scraping each other as riders make contact at speed.
 A rider just above me goes down and slides across my rear wheel.
 My bike bounces and swerves - can I hold it up?
 No!
 I’m going down!

 Instinctively I take my hand off the bars and reach out to break my fall.

 A voice in my head cries: “NO!
 You idiot!
 Get your hand back on the bars!”.
 I comply.
 “Good it says… elbow and knee in, head up away from the ground -  Get ready to absorb the impact”.
 I obey.
 I’m down and sliding.
 “Good!”, the voice says, “Now you can use you hands to guide your slide”.
 Good idea, as I’m sliding at over 30kph with the track’s inner wall beside me.
-I eventually slide to a stop and get up unhurt, except for some road rash.
+I eventually slide to a stop and get up unhurt, except for minor road rash.
 I head off the track to get on my trainer to cool down and shake off the adrenaline coursing through me.

 “Wow”, I think to myself, “The ‘how to crash training’ I coach to my athletes _really_ does work!”